mercspring/recipes-by-nutrition/README.md

-THEN my previous searches are saved in the search history WHEN I mark a recipe as a favorite/one I want to save THEN the recipe will be saved in a list I can access
+THEN my previous searches are saved in the search history WHEN I mark a recipe as a favorite/one I want to save THEN the recipe will be saved in a list I can access WHEN I paste in the link for a recipe I have found THEN I will see the nutritional information for that recipe

 ## APIs Used